renehorstmann/JumpHare/README.md

 ## Art
 Pixelart was made with my [Pixelc](https://github.com/renehorstmann/pixelc) App.
 Tile maps are designed with [Tilec](https://github.com/renehorstmann/tilec).
-Both Apps arr also based on [some](https://github.com/renehorstmann/some) framework.
+Both Apps are also based on [some](https://github.com/renehorstmann/some) framework.

 ## Warning